max-schaefer-dev/on-cloud-n-19th-place-solution/README.md

 - **--bands** bands used in model
 - **--output-dir** output folder to to save generated .tif files
 - **--tta** number of TTA's
-- **--batch-size** batch size

 ### Inference Pipeline

 <img src="assets/inference_pipeline.png" alt="inference_pipeline" width="450"/>

 #### **Inference without Training:**
-First download the checkpoints from [here](https://www.kaggle.com/maxschfer/ocn-checkpoints) and place them on `./output` directory then run the following codes.
+First download the checkpoints mentioned in the info section above and place them on `./output` directory then run the following codes.
 ```
 !python predict.py --ensemble 1 --tta 1 --batch-size 8
 ```